TRELLIS CAPITAL L3C — Fund Manager

 David Llewellyn -

-Dave is the Director of Farmer Training at Glynwood, an agricultural non-profit in Cold Spring, NY.
-He is responsible for Glynwood’s farm apprentice program and the Hudson Valley Farm Business Incubator.
-Dave also contributes to regional farm education and land access efforts, and coordinates on-farm composting and soil fertility for Glynwood’s vegetable operation, pastures and hayfields.
+Dave is the Director of Farm Stewardship at Glynwood, an agricultural non-profit in Cold Spring, NY.
+He is responsible for Glynwood’s farm apprentice program and serves start-up farm businesses through the Hudson Valley Farm Business Incubator.
+Dave also contributes to regional farm education and land access efforts, and develops Glynwood's land use strategies to ensure best management practices.
 Dave holds a Bachelor of Arts in Political Science from Susquehanna University and a Certificate in Nonprofit Management from Purchase College.

 Stephen Filler -